Aldgate Connect Community Fund

 • Grant Range: Up to £5,000 per project

-• Application Method: Rolling basis through ActionFunder platform until deadline
+• Application Method: Rolling basis through ActionFunder platform until published deadline

-• Project Delivery Timeline: Projects must be delivered within specified timeframe (August 31, 2024 for the 2024 round)
+• Project Delivery Timeline: Projects must be delivered within specified timeframe set for each funding round

 Priority Areas

-The fund supports projects that address one or more of the following focus areas, aligned with the United Nations Sustainable Development Goals:
+The fund's priority areas vary with each funding round.
+Previous rounds have addressed one or more of the following focus areas, aligned with the United Nations Sustainable Development Goals:

 1. Climate Change and Urban Environment Adaptation - Projects addressing climate action and environmental sustainability